metabase/metabase/docs/administration-guide/databases/mongodb.md

 This article covers:

- - Using a connection string.
+ - Connecting to MongoDB.
  - General connectivity concerns.
  - Connecting to a MongoDB Atlas cluster.

+## Connecting to MongoDB

+Go to Admin -> Databases, and click the **Add database** button.
+Select MongoDB from the dropdown.

+There are two ways to connect to MongDB, 1) using the [Metabase fields to input you connection details](#using-metabase-fields), or 2) by simply pasting your [connection string](#using-a-connection-string).

+### Using Metabase fields

+The default way to connect to Mongo is to fill out your connection details in the fields Metabase provides.

+- Host
+- Database name
+- Port
+- Username
+- Password
+- Authentication Database (Optional database to use when authenticating)
+- Additional Mongo connection string options

+Additional settings:

+- **Use DNS SRV when connecting** Using this option requires that provided host is a FQDN.
+If connecting to an Atlas cluster, you might need to enable this option.
+If you don't know what this means, leave this disabled.

+- **Use a secure connection (SSL)?**

-## Using a connection string
+### Using a connection string

 If you'd prefer to connect to MongoDB using a [connection string](https://docs.mongodb.com/manual/reference/connection-string/), click on **Paste a connection string**.
-The Metabase UI will update with a field to paste your connection string, as well as present the following options:
+The Metabase UI will update with a field to paste your connection string.

+Metabase currently does NOT support the following connection string parameters:

+- `tlsCertificateKeyFile`
+- `tlsCertificateKeyFilePassword`
+- `tlsCAFile`

+### Settings common to both connection options

 - **Use an SSH tunnel for database connections.** Some database installations can only be accessed by connecting through an SSH bastion host.
 This option also provides an extra layer of security when a VPN is not available.
 Enabling this is usually slower than a direct connection.
 - **Automatically run queries when doing simple filtering and summarizing.** When this is on, Metabase will automatically run queries when users do simple explorations with the Summarize and Filter buttons when viewing a table or chart.
 You can turn this off if querying this database is slow.
 This setting doesn’t affect drill-throughs or SQL queries.